Back when Al Franken hosted a radio show, one of his guests was an expert on “big cats”—tigers, lions, jaguars, leopards, etc.

 The bond that Lucy and I share is so obvious that it has caused my wife to experience a tinge of jealousy.
 Recently Janice said that she sometimes wonders if I love Lucy more than I love her.

 “Oh, honey,” I said, “don’t be ridiculous.
-It’s just that Lucy is so uninhibited with her shows of affection.
+It’s just that Lucy is so uninhibited with her show of affection.
 And I have to reciprocate because I don’t want to hurt her feelings.
 Of course I love you more.
 I mean, she’s just a dog.”

 “I’m never going to lick your eyeballs.”